Fexofenadine: History

 The older antihistaminic agent terfenadine was found to metabolize into the related carboxylic acid, fexofenadine.
 Fexofenadine was found to retain all of the biological activity of its parent while giving fewer adverse reactions in patients, so terfenadine was replaced in the market by its metabolite.
 Fexofenadine was originally synthesized in 1993 by Massachusetts-based biotechnology company Sepracor, which then sold the development rights to Hoechst Marion Roussel (now part of Sanofi-Aventis), and was later approved by the U.S. Food and Drug Administration (FDA) in 1996.
 Albany Molecular Research Inc. (AMRI) holds the patents to the intermediates and production of fexofenadine HCl, along with Roussel.
 Since that time, it has achieved blockbuster drug status with global sales of US$1.87B in 2004 (with $1.49B coming from the United States).
 AMRI received royalty payments from Aventis which enabled the growth of AMRI.

 In January 2011, the FDA approved over-the-counter sales of fexofenadine in the United States, and Sanofi Aventis' version became available in March 2011.
 In December 2020, the MHRA reclassified fexofenadine from prescription only to allow general sales in the United Kingdom.

 Society and culture

 Brand names

 Fexofenadine is marketed under many brand names worldwide.

-As of January 2017, it is marketed as a combination drug with pseudoephedrine under brand names including Alerfedine D, Allegra-D, Allergyna-D, Allevia, Altiva-D, Dellegra, Fexo Plus, Fexofed, Fixal Plus, Ridrinal D, Rinolast D, Telfast D, and Treathay.
+As of January 2026, it is marketed under various brand names like AIR (Systopic), Allegra (Sanofi), Fexy (Lupin) etc.

-As of January 2017, it is marketed as a combination drug with montelukast under brand names including Fexokast, Histakind-M, Monten-FX, Montolife-FX, Montair-FX and Novamont-FX.
+As of January 2026, it is marketed as a combination drug with montelukast under brand names including AIR-M, Allegra-M, Histakind-M, etc.